 If the answer to any of these is no, seek additional sources!
 If yes to all, you are ready to begin writing.

 If you've done a thorough job, you will have a variety of credible sources that help answer your question(s) about the topic.
 Review your notes:

-Your library or the writing center can help you with MLA Citations.
-See the library's MLA Citation Guides.
+Your library or the Plaza can help you with APA Citations.
+See the library's APA Citation Guides.